Ogden Valley Travel Resources

 All visitors, especially those who do not have a vehicle that is equipped with proper traction devices or are uncomfortable driving in severe winter weather conditions, are encouraged to utilize public transit and shuttle services, delay travel, or carpool in a properly equipped vehicle.

-Uta Ski Bus
+UTA Ski Bus

 Utah Transit Authority (UTA) ski service begins when the resorts open and will continue through Sunday, April 12, 2026 for the winter 2025-26 season.